Martin K. Weiche: Background

 Born in Lebus, Germany, January 6, 1921.
 Weiche was a self-confessed Nazi, but he never belonged to the Hitler Youth or the Nazi Party.
 As a teenager, Weiche joined the NSKK (National Socialist Motor Corps).
 Weiche fought for Nazi Germany as a pilot and soldier during World War II.
+He was later held as a prisoner of war at a Canadian-run internment camp in the Netherlands.

-Weiche entered Canada on November 13, 1951 at Halifax, arriving on the steamship SS Homeland.
+Weiche entered Canada on November 13, 1951, at Halifax, arriving on the steamship SS Homeland.

 Coming to Canada after the war, he earned a living from the 1950s onwards by buying houses cheaply, renovating them and then selling them at a profit.

 In 1957, Weiche started building apartment buildings in the cities of London and Sarnia.
 In London, he built a total of thirteen buildings, from a nine unit with a large penthouse suite to the complex known as "Skyview" with 234 units.
 In Sarnia, in 1965, Weiche built "Huron View Towers" with 74 units and a large penthouse suite, which was the largest apartment building in Sarnia at the time.

 Weiche quit his building activities in 1980 and retired to his residence, known as "The Berghof", in Hyde Park, Ontario.